bevanslabbert/EmployeeTree/README.md

 Logged in users can edit the schedules of the employees that report to them, as well as their own.
 Schedules can be updated, added or removed.
+As on the hierarchy page, clicking on a user shows their schedule on the right.

 ![schedules](https://github.com/bevanslabbert/EmployeeTree/blob/main/schedules.png?raw=true)